Magento 2.0 was released in 2015. The Merchant Beta version was released in July and Merchant General Availability came

 The Way Forward

 Magento 2 migration brings to the table a whole suite of benefits that retailers cannot simply ignore.
-If your store is suffering from performance issues or a need for revamping is felt, Magento is definitely an ideal choice to go with.
+If your store is suffering from performance issues or a need for revamping is felt, Magento 2 upgrade is definitely an ideal choice to go with.

-The migration process is definitely worth every single second and dollar invested.
+The Magento 2 migration process is definitely worth every single second and dollar invested.
 The returns would come back in the form of easier administration, better customer experience (which leads to more conversions) and a simplified maintenance environment where everything seems under total control.

 So, stop waiting for too long.
 Don’t be caught off-guard.
 Be ahead of the curve by migrating to Magento 2.